succinctlabs/sp1/book/writing-programs/patched-crates.md

 To accelerate Ed25519 operations, you'll need to patch crates depending on if you're using `ed25519-consensus` or `ed25519-dalek`.

+Generally, `ed25519-consensus` has better performance than `ed25519-dalek` by a factor of 2.
 ### Patches

 Apply the following patches based on your original crate usage: